huione-labs/docs/README.md

 2. **Make Your Edits**: Update and enhance the documentation as needed.
 3. **Submit a Pull Request**: After making updates, submit a pull request to propose changes to the official repository.
 Our team will review and merge approved contributions.

+For more information about contributing, please see our [contribution document](https://docs.xone.plus/study/contribut).

 ## Contact

 For any questions or support related to Xone Chian, please reach out to our support team: